GeoSURGE: Geo-localization using Semantic Fusion with Hierarchy of Geographic Embeddings: Abstract

 \section{Abstract}

-Worldwide visual geo-localization seeks to determine the geographic location of an image anywhere on Earth using only its visual content.
-Learned representations of geography for visual geo-localization remain an active research topic despite much progress.
-We formulate geo-localization as aligning the visual representation of the query image with a learned geographic representation.
-Our novel geographic representation explicitly models the world as a hierarchy of geographic embeddings.
-Additionally, we introduce an approach to efficiently fuse the appearance features of the query image with its semantic segmentation map, forming a robust visual representation.
-Our main experiments demonstrate improved all-time bests in 22 out of 25 metrics measured across five benchmark datasets compared to prior state-of-the-art (SOTA) methods and recent Large Vision-Language Models (LVLMs).
-Additional ablation studies support the claim that these gains are primarily driven by the combination of geographic and visual representations.
+Worldwide visual geo-localization aims to determine the geographic location of an image anywhere on Earth using only its visual content.
+Despite recent progress, learning expressive representations of geographic space remains challenging due to the inherently low-dimensional nature of geographic coordinates.
+We formulate global geo-localization as aligning the visual representation of a query image with a learned geographic representation.
+Our approach explicitly models the world as a hierarchy of learned geographic embeddings, enabling a distributed and multi-scale representation of geographic space.
+In addition, we introduce a semantic fusion module that efficiently integrates appearance features with semantic segmentation through latent cross-attention, producing a more robust visual representation for localization.
+Experiments on five widely used geo-localization benchmarks demonstrate that our method achieves new state-of-the-art results on 22 of 25 reported metrics.
+Ablation studies show that these improvements are primarily driven by the proposed geographic representation and semantic fusion mechanism.